 "A heat pump needs to stay on all the time."

 Compared to previous versions, the latest heat pump models that are currently available on the market, boast higher heat outputs and subsequently, increased efficiency rates.
-Thus, if your house has a proper insulation and your pump is installed accordingly, you’ll be able to operate it as any other heating system - namely, turn it off or on whenever you find it necessary.
+Thus, if your house has proper insulation and your pump is installed accordingly, you’ll be able to operate it like any other heating system - namely, turn it off or on whenever you find it necessary.
 The difference lies in the speed at which a heat pump delivers its output.
 A heat pump is not able to ensure instant heating all the time - instead, it warms the building gradually, depending on the heating mode that is selected.

 "Heat pumps work with underfloor heating only."